DominicanCoder/css-html-forms-lab/README.md

 - Fill in the JS pseudo-code so that the form works
 - Style the form elements according to the descriptions in the CSS file so that it looks nice
-- On submit, the form should render the information from the form on the page
+	- On submit, the form should show the input values from the form on the page somewhere, like in a text or paragraph

 ### BONUS!